Nadia Petrova: 2010: Two major singles quarterfinals, first doubles Grand Slam final

 Petrova next played at the Southern California Open in San Diego in her first event of the 2010 US Open Series.
 Unseeded, she was defeated in three sets in the first round by world No. 32 Yaroslava Shvedova, 5–7, 6–4, 6–1.
 Petrova was seeded 15th at Cincinnati, but was forced to retire due to heat stress while trailing 7–6, 5–3 to Christina McHale.

 Petrova was seeded 18th at the Rogers Cup in Montreal and won a tough opener against Lucie Šafářová.
 In the second round, she faced former world No. 1 Dinara Safina and despite serving 15 aces, she was defeated, 7–5, 4–6, 6–4.
 Petrova played the final event of the US Open Series at the New Haven Open, where she received a wildcard to play as the eighth seed.
 In the first round, she came from a set down to beat Varvara Lepchenko.
 She defeated her former doubles partner Bethanie Mattek-Sands to advance to the quarterfinals, and then had an impressive 6–2, 6–1 victory over second seed Samantha Stosur for her fourth top-ten win of the season.
-She defeated Maria Kirilenko in her semifinal match, but was beaten by Caroline Wozniacki in the final, 6–3, 3–6, 6–3.
+She defeated Maria Kirilenko in her semifinal match, but was beaten by Caroline Wozniacki in the final, in three sets.

 Petrova was seeded 17th at the US Open.
-Despite her recent final appearance in New Havan, she suffered a shock first-round defeat at the hands of world No. 38, Andrea Petkovic, 2–6, 6–4, 6–7.
+Despite her recent final appearance in New Haven, she suffered a shock first-round defeat at the hands of world No. 38, Andrea Petkovic, in a close three-setter.
 However, partnering up with Liezel Huber once again, she reached her first Grand Slam final, where they faced Wimbledon champions Shvedova and King.
-Despite winning the first set and having a championship point, they eventually lost, 6–2, 4–6, 6–7, after the match got postponed due to rain.
+Despite winning the first set and having a championship point, they eventually lost, after the match got postponed due to rain.

 Petrova bounced back in singles at the Korea Open in Seoul.
-As the top seed, her first-round opponent, was the world No. 41 Jarmila Groth, who had captured her first WTA title the previous week in Guangzhou.
+As the top seed, her first-round opponent, was the world No. 41, Jarmila Groth, who had captured her first WTA Tour title the previous week in Guangzhou.
 However, Petrova came through comfortably.
-She then defeated Vania King, 6–3, 6–4, to advance to the quarterfinals, where she thrashed Belgian Kirsten Flipkens, 6–2, 6–1.
+She then defeated Vania King to advance to the quarterfinals, where she thrashed Belgian Kirsten Flipkens, 6–2, 6–1.
 She then fell to Klára Zakopalová in the semifinals.

 Petrova was the 15th seed at the Pan Pacific Open, but fell to Roberta Vinci in the first round.
 She ended her cooperation with her coach Vladimir Platenik and finished the 2010 season ranked world No. 15 in singles, but No. 8 in doubles, her first top-10 doubles ranking since 2004.